fxynudt/fxynudt.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Nice to meet you!
 I am Xinyue Fang (方馨悦) , currently a Master of Computer Science student in the College of Computer Science and Technology at the National University of Defense Technology (NUDT) , supervised by Prof. Zhiliang Tian (田植良) and Prof. Zhen Huang (黄震).
-Before joining NUDT, I I received my B.E. degree of Network Engineering degree from the School of Computer Science and Technology at Harbin University of Science and Technology (HRBUST) in 2024.
+Before joining NUDT, I received my B.E. degree in Network Engineering from the School of Computer Science and Technology at Harbin University of Science and Technology (HRBUST) in 2024.

 I focus on building **trustworthy AI systems** and enhancing **model interpretability** to enable the safe deployment of AI in real-world applications.
 My current research interests include: